libvips/pyvips/doc/intro.rst

 the image reading and writing, so `sequential` access mode is best for us.

 The default mode is ``random`` which allows for full random access to image pixels, but is slower and needs more memory.
-See :class:`pyvips.enums.Access` for full details on the various modes available.
+See :class:`.enums.Access` for full details on the various modes available.

 You can also load formatted images from memory, create images that